retro16/acsi2stm/README.md

   here.
 * [gemdrive](doc/gemdrive.md): Technical details about GemDrive.
 How to mix GemDrive with ACSI.
 How to install GemDrive for EmuTOS.
-* [compiling](doc/compiling.md): A step-by-step tutorial to compile and customize a new firmware.
-Describes compilation options.
-Also describes pre-built firmware variants in the release package.
+* [firmware](doc/firmware.md): Describes the many firmware variants pre-built in the release package.
+Also provides a step-by-step tutorial to compile and customize firmware yourself.
 * [tools](doc/tools.md): Documentation for tools provided with ACSI2STM.
 * [hardware](doc/hardware.md): How to design and build an acsi2stm unit from scratch (hand wired, or your own PCB design).
 Also documents jumper